Here’s how to fly through your package update chores using some handy tools.

-And you get a prompt showing you the outdated packages.
-Then press space to select the package, and hit enter to start the update process.
+You get a prompt showing you the outdated packages.
+Then press space to select a package to be updated, and hit enter to start the update process.

 Here’s the explanations for the flags:

-The pakcage npm-check-updates does pretty much the same as
+The package npm-check-updates does pretty much the same as

-npm-check, but with one extra step: you first update the package file, then update the packages.
+npm-check, but with one extra step: the script updates the package version numbers in your

 $ npm i -g npm-check-updates